sydasif/python-book/docs/source/03_collection/04_string.md

 Hello, Ali.
 Your age is 40
 ```

-To pass in multiple items, you use the percent sign followed by a tuple of the items to insert.
+To pass in multiple items, you use the `%` sign followed by a tuple of the items to insert.

 ```{seealso}
 For more info see [website](https://docs.python.org/3/library/stdtypes.html#printf-style-string-formatting).
 ```

-### Formatting string using `format()`
+### Formatting string using format()

 The `format()` method formats the specified value(s) and insert them inside the string's placeholder.
 The placeholder is defined using curly brackets: `{}`.
 The `format()` method returns the formatted string.